Met Office gives update on whether UK will hit 40C as Europe swelters under heatwave

 The UK earlier witnessed its hottest June on record, the Met Office said, as a result of “the background warming of the Earth’s atmosphere due to human-induced climate change”.

-From the beginning of July, however, unsettled conditions had taken over the UK, bringing rains, gusts and thunderstorms and keeping the mercury down, in complete contrast to Europe.
+From the beginning of July, however, unsettled conditions have taken over the UK, bringing rains, gusts and thunderstorms and keeping the mercury down, in complete contrast to Europe.

 The Met Office said an Atlantic low-pressure system is bringing “unseasonably” strong winds, and heavy rain or showers to many places across the UK over the coming days, which will keep the temperatures down.